Gumbel Counterfactual Generation From Language Models: Experiments

 \subsubsection{Experimental setup}

 \paragraph{Setup.} We perform experiments using GPT2-XL \citep{radford2019language} and LLaMA3-8b \citep{touvron2023llama} along with several well-established intervention techniques.
-These include MEMIT \citep{DBLP:conf/iclr/MengSABB23}, inference-time interventions using linear steering \citep{li2024inference, singhrepresentation}, and Instruction tuning \citep{touvron2023llama}: \begin{itemize}[nosep] \item \textbf{MEMIT} \citep{DBLP:conf/iclr/MengSABB23} uses a low-rank update to the MLPs in the LM to update the knowledge of the model on a specific fact.
+These include MEMIT \citep{DBLP:conf/iclr/MengSABB23}, inference-time interventions using linear steering \citep{li2024inference, singhrepresentation}, and Instruction tuning \citep{touvron2023llama}.We briefly summarize them as follows. \begin{itemize}[nosep,wide, labelindent=10pt] \item \textbf{MEMIT} \citep{DBLP:conf/iclr/MengSABB23} uses a low-rank update to the MLPs in the LM to update the knowledge of the model on a specific fact.
 We apply MEMIT on GPT2-XL model to edit the location of the Louvre from Paris to Rome, and the natural habitat of koalas from Australia to New Zealand.
 We refer to the resulting models as \texttt{MEMIT-Louvre} and \texttt{MEMIT-Koalas}, respectively. \item \textbf{Inference-time intervention} linearly steers the representations of the LM in a given layer, to encourage some behavior of interest.
 We use two similar but distinct methods: Honest LlaMa \citep{li2024inference} steers by linearly translating the attention modules to encourage a more truthful behavior.
 MiMiC \citep{singhrepresentation} steers by linearly transforming the source class representations such that they exhibit the same mean and covariance as the target class.
 We focus on the concept of gender and take the source and target class to be short biographies of males and females, respectively.
-We refer to the steered models as \texttt{Steering-Honest} and \texttt{Steering-Gender}.
+We refer to the steered models as \texttt{Steering-Honest} and \texttt{Steering-Gender}. \item \textbf{Instruction Tuning} finetunes the pretrained models on demonstrations of instruction following.
+We refer to this model as \texttt{LLaMA3-Instruct}. \end{itemize}